Flu season arrives early; cases jump 600% in Hays County - NewsBreak

 It’s those kinds of cases the Chief of Dell Children’s Medical Group Pediatrics Dr. Alefiyah Malbari said she’s seeing all the time.

-With Thanksgiving this Thursday, Dr. Malbari is bracing for even more cases after the holiday beak.
+With Thanksgiving this Thursday, Malbari is bracing for even more cases after the holiday break.

 “Unfortunately, we do tend to see spikes in especially respiratory viral cases after gatherings,” the doctor said.